mattsta/erlang-stdinout-pool/README.md

 those tests can be target-specific depending on what you are spawning, your memory usage of spawned processes, and overall workload expectations.

+Tests work properly under Linux, but two tests fail under OS X due to spacing differences in output.
+You can visually spot check those to make sure they are essentially the same.

 History
 -------